Most recently updated on May 7, 2023

 The channel began as a flood control project in the 1920s.
 The first section of the walkway was completed in 1941.
 The walkways are actually one level below the city streets.
 The walk has been constantly upgraded and is now the largest urban ecosystem in the country.

-For dinner, a popular area is The Pearl, a 22-acre district a couple miles north of downtown that’s filled with trendy restaurants and upscale shops.
+Another popular spot is The Pearl, a 22-acre district a couple miles north of downtown that’s filled with trendy restaurants and upscale shops.
 The Pearl district began in the 1880s, driven in large part by the presence of the Pearl Brewing company.

 The redevelopment of The Pearl district began in 2001 after Pearl Brewing closed its doors.
 It’s developed into a hip neighborhood along the San Antonio River with more than 300 apartments, 13 retailers and 15 restaurants as well as museums and a botanical garden.